Live & Work in Glacier County

 Naturally, as a guide, you will be ultimately responsible for people’s safety and well being and will be able to hone your teaching, rafting and kayak skills in this endeavor (hopefully you’ll never have to employ your first-aid skills, but that could happen too.)

-Almost all guides have ended up staying for a least one full season, and many have returned for several years.
+We are most interested in guides that plan to be with us for at least two seasons.
 Our guides make-up an important part of our company, and so we do everything we can to nurture them and make sure their experience is a rewarding one.
 We consider them all family.
 In order to make sure this family is a happy one we take great pains to go through an extensive interview/application process to make sure the fit is good one for all involved.

 Our housekeeping staff is vital in maintaining a quality space for our guests to enjoy.
 We have five cabins with multiple bedrooms and a main lodge that our housekeeping team focuses on preparing for guest use.
 It is a physically demanding job that requires a lot of time moving and lifting.